sdholakiya/container-repo/README.md

 # Multi-Container Pod Deployment with Terraform

-This repository contains a Terraform infrastructure as code (IaC) solution for deploying a multi-container pod to an existing k3s cluster running on AWS EC2.
+This repository contains a Terraform infrastructure as code (IaC) solution for deploying a multi-container pod to an existing k3s cluster running on AWS EC2 in private subnets.
 The deployment includes three containers (frontend, backend, and logger) that communicate with each other within the same pod.

 ## Architecture